komodothon/events/README.md

 ├── instance/
 │   └── events.db            # SQLite database file (auto-generated)
 │
 ├── templates/                        # HTML templates
 │   ├── base.html                     # Base layout template
 │   ├── home.html                     # Home page
 │   ├── login_signup.html             # Login/Signup page
 │   ├── event_details.html            # Event details page
-│   ├── user_owned_events.html
+│   ├── user_owned_events.html        # Events created by user
-│   ├── user_registered_events.html
+│   ├── user_registered_events.html   # events registered for by user
+│   ├── create_event.html             # create new event
+│   ├── send_email.html               # send support email to users
+│   ├── user_profile.html             # user view and edit their profile
 │
 ├── static/                   # Static files (CSS, JS, images) │
 ├── README.md                 # Project overview and details (this document)
 ├── requirements.txt          # Python dependencies
+├── config.py                 # App configurations
-├── run.py                    # Entry point for the application
+├── .env                      # Separation of sensitive info ├── run.py                    # Entry point for the application
 -->

 ## 1. User Management
 - **User Registration**
   - [x] Users can sign up by providing necessary information (username, email, password).
-  - [ ] User roles can be defined (e.g., regular users and event organizers).
+  - [x] User roles can be defined (e.g., regular users and event organizers).
-  - [ ] Credentials of other SM like google/github/... for signing on and logging in.
+  - [x] OAuth / Credentials of other SM like google/github/... for signing on and logging in.
+      - [x] Google OAuth 2.0
+      - [ ] Github

 - **User Signup**
   - [x] Unique Username and unique email choice - incorporation of javascript to dynamically check and update avaiability of input username and email for new account.

 - **User Authentication**
+  - [x] Role-based access management ('admin', 'moderator', 'user', 'guest')
   - [x] Users can log in using their credentials.
-  - [ ]Password recovery options for forgotten passwords.
+  - [ ] Password recovery options for forgotten passwords.
+      - [ ] Flast-Mailman library implementation to manage password recovery emails

 - **User Profiles**
-  - [ ] Users can view and edit their profiles.
+  - [x] Users can view and edit their profiles.
+  - [x] Change password
   - [x] Users can see a history of events they have hosted and attended.

+- **Notifications and Communication**
+  - [x] Automated email notifications and communication for
+    - [x] New event creation
+    - [ ] Event modifications
+    - [x] Setting up of 'mailtrap' online tool to test the email functionality

 ## 2. Event Management
 - **Creating Events**